 Notably Mezu does not seem to allow you to fund your account with a credit card.
 That might sound like a negative but, considering that some other digital payment apps charge you a fee for transferring money from a credit card, I actually see this as a good thing.
 Besides, thanks to Plaid’s ability to access a vast number of bank accounts as well as the added debit card support, there are already plenty of funding source options in the app.

-The first of the main tabs you’ll encounter in Mezu is “Give.”
-Here you can select how much you’d like to transfer to another user without the other person gaining any personal info.
+CashCodes are just one of the ways you can send or receive money on Mezu.
+By hitting “Pay” and then selecting CashCode, you can select how much you’d like to transfer to another user without the other person gaining any personal info.
 Instead of entering a username or other identifier, once you select the amount you’d like to give, you’ll be provided with a four-digit number.

-As for what to do with that four-digit number, that’s where the “Get” tab comes in.
+As for what to do with that four-digit number, that’s where the aptly named “Get paid” tab comes in.
 Simply by entering the provided number on this screen, the funds will be credited to your account.
 That’s really about it.

-Something important to note about these functions is that they are geo-locked.
+Something else important to note about the CashCode function is that it is geo-locked.
 In other words, you’ll need to be in relatively close proximity to redeem a given code.
 This is apparently a bid to keep codes to just four-digits, which also keeps things simple.
+Finally, you can not generate CashCodes for transfers of less than $1.

-There are a few ways in which MezuBoxes are similar to the standard Give-Get options but, on the whole, they’re quite different.
-One big similarity is that MezuBoxes are also geo-locked.
-However, in this case, you can set an area for your MezuBox, allowing those within a radius of five to 50 miles to drop money to you.
+There are a few ways in which MoneyBoxes are similar to the CashCode options but, on the whole, they’re quite different.
+One big similarity is that MoneyBoxes are also geo-locked.
+However, in this case, you can set an area for your box, allowing those within a radius of five to 50 miles to drop money to you.
 Furthermore you can select a location for your MezuBox even if you’re not there.
-For example, since I’m selling my book at the D23 Expo next week, I set up a MezuBox located in Anaheim, California with a 50-mile radius.
+For example, when I was selling my book at the D23 Expo, I set up a MezuBox located in Anaheim, California with a 50-mile radius.

-Again, I suspect that the reason for the geo-locking with MezuBoxes has to do with keeping the codes short.
-All of the MezuBoxes I saw or created simply start with an M followed by four digits.
+Again, I suspect that the reason for the geo-locking with MoneyBoxes has to do with keeping the codes short.
+All of the MezuBoxes I saw or created simply start with an ‘M’ followed by four digits.
 I should also note that these boxes expire if they go unused for eight weeks, which likely also helps keep a supply of numbers in stock.

-Those looking to Mezu for a “traditional” P2P payments experience will find it in this section of the app.
-By giving Mezu permission to access your contacts, you’ll be able to select friends to send money to them.
-Actually, despite the name of this tab, you can also request money from friends here as well.
+Those looking to Mezu for a “traditional” P2P payments experience will find such an option under either the Get Paid or Pay tabs (depending on which end of the transaction you’re on).
+By giving Mezu permission to access your contacts, you’ll be able to select friends to send money to them or request money from them.

 Like with other P2Ps you’re surely familiar with, you can append notes to your payments should you so choose.
 Interestingly, speaking to Mezu’s mission, you can also elect to send payments to contacts anonymously.
 I did wonder if you could also request money under the same shade of privacy, but no such luck.

 As with other apps these days, Mezu rewards you for spreading the word about it.
 To encourage you to share the app with others, you can earn a $5 referral bonus — and they’ll also gain a $5 credit.
-In order to earn this reward, you’ll first want to find your personal referral code by tapping the icon (featuring a silhouette of a person — we’ll call it “Menu” from here on out) and scrolling down a bit until you see the “invite friends” widget.
+In order to earn this reward, you’ll first want to find your personal referral code by tapping the icon (featuring a silhouette of a person — we’ll call it “Menu” from here on out) and finding the “invite friends” widget.
 This code will likely feature at least part of your first name as well as some numbers.
-For example, my code is KYLE173.
+You can get your sign up bonus using this link.

 In order for you and your friend to snag your $5 bonuses, there are a few things they’ll need to do.
 Once they’ve downloaded and signed-up for Mezu, they’ll want to visit that same Menu section where you found your code and scroll down to “Redeem a code.”
 After a valid code is entered, there’s still one more thing they’ll need to do before bonuses are paid: send at least $5 using a linked funding source.
 To be clear, this means they won’t be able to simply receive funds and send them back out to qualify.
 Instead, they’ll need to link a bank account or debit card, add at least $5 to their account, and then send it out.
 In my experience, as soon as this requirement is met, both the referer and the person they referred will be credited with their $5 bonus.